imoneoi/openchat/README.md

   <a href="https://arxiv.org/pdf/2309.11235.pdf">Paper</a>
 </p>

+**🔥 Surpassed ChatGPT (March) with a 7B model! 🔥**

+**🤖 #1 Open-source model on MT-bench scoring 7.81, outperforming 70B models 🤖**

-OpenChat is a collection of open-source language models, optimized and fine-tuned with [C-RLFT](https://arxiv.org/pdf/2309.11235.pdf), a strategy inspired by offline reinforcement learning, to learn from mixed-quality data without preference labels.
-We use approximately 80k ShareGPT conversations to deliver outstanding performance, despite our simple approach.
-Our ultimate goal is to develop a high-performance, commercially available, open-source large language model, and we are continuously making strides toward this vision.
+OpenChat is an innovative library of open-source language models, fine-tuned with [C-RLFT](https://arxiv.org/pdf/2309.11235.pdf) - a strategy inspired by offline reinforcement learning.
+Our models learn from mixed-quality data without preference labels, delivering exceptional performance on par with ChatGPT, even with a 7B model.
+Despite our simple approach, we are committed to developing a high-performance, commercially viable, open-source large language model, and we continue to make significant strides toward this vision.

-**🤖 Ranked #1 among all open-source models on [AgentBench](https://github.com/THUDM/AgentBench)**

-**🔥 Ranked #1 among 13B open-source models | 89.5% win-rate on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/) | 7.19 score on [MT-bench](https://chat.lmsys.org/?leaderboard)**

-**🕒 Exceptionally efficient padding-free fine-tuning, only requires 15 hours on 8xA100 80G**

-**💲 FREE for commercial use under [Llama 2 Community License](https://ai.meta.com/resources/models-and-libraries/llama-downloads/)**

 [![DOI](https://zenodo.org/badge/645397533.svg)](https://zenodo.org/badge/latestdoi/645397533)

 ## News

+- [2023/11/01] We released the OpenChat-3.5-7B model, surpassing ChatGPT on various benchmarks 🔥.

 - [2023/09/21] We released our paper [OpenChat: Advancing Open-source Language Models with Mixed-Quality Data](https://arxiv.org/pdf/2309.11235.pdf).